brimdata/zed/docs/data-model/zjson.md

 records, sets, arrays, and unions.

 The ZJSON type encoding for a primitive type is simply its ZSON string name, e.g., "int32" or "string".

-Complex types are structured and their mapping onto JSON depends on the type.
+Complex types are encoded with small-integer identifiers.
+The first instance of a unique type defines the binding between the integer identifier and its definition, where the definition may recursively refer  to earlier complex types by their identifiers.

 For example, the Zed type `{s:string,x:int32}` has this ZJSON format:
 ```
 {
+  id: 123,
   "kind": "record",
   "fields": [
     {